abgruszecki/dotfiles/rdot/dot-local/share/rdot/README.md

 This lets you use `git` to push and pull changes, while keeping things as simple as possible.

 # Dev notes
+Remember: one reason for piping scripts into `ssh bash -` is remotely executing local scripts.
+You can develop the script locally and then exec it remotely, no need to push it first.

 What is the "all clear" state?
 `git -C dotfiles-private log`
 All remotes have `master`, `dev` pointing to HEAD.